-QR codes are a fantastic addition to tourism in any industry including hotels, museums, public spaces, historical sites, theme parks, transportation authorities, restaurants, maps, and tours.
-Since dynamic QR codes are changeable as tourism changes daily, it is convenient to place them in any scannable location to educate people with augmented reality (AR experiences) and other virtual information easily stored in mobile phones.
-Moreover, smartphones can translate most materials nowadays making it more comfortable for foreigners to receive information who do not understand the local language.
+QR codes for travel are the perfect addition to tourism in any sector including hotels, museums, public spaces, historical sites, theme parks, transportation authorities, restaurants, maps, and tours.
+Since dynamic QR codes are editable and tourism changes daily, it is convenient to place QR codes for travel in any scannable location to provide people with augmented reality (AR) experiences and other virtual information easily stored in mobile phones.
+Moreover, smartphones can translate most materials making it more comfortable for foreigners to receive information who do not understand the local language.

 Using QR codes on displays with maps, downloadable apps of city tours, and historical information on buildings makes cities more welcoming for tourists and even locals.
 Displaying public information about popular shopping sites, public transportation routes, and community events will keep people informed and surprise them about festivals and local markets they didn't know about before.

-Since smartphones translate most websites nowadays, scanning a QR code directly to their phones is easier than writing detailed information in public spaces on print, and risking that the reader does not understand the language provided.
-When the language barrier is removed, it is easier to travel with comfort.
+Since smartphones translate most websites, scanning a QR code directly to their phones is easier than writing detailed information in public spaces on print, and risking that the reader does not understand the language provided.
+When the language barrier is removed, it is easier to travel.

 Having fewer paper materials for tourists or even locals like printed brochures, ticket stubs, and flyers at events will keep cities and gutters less cluttered for a sustainable and eco-friendly option.
 This is especially helpful for areas of conservation like ecological reserves, campsites with other litter, beaches, and more.